 My favorite attraction in Wichita was hands-down Mosley Street Melodrama.
 This dinner style local theater gives you the option of enjoying a buffet style catered meal or the show only.
 A cash bar and full-service waitress provide drinks all night long.
 Performances range from musicals to comedy, revues and variety shows.

 During my travels, I saw Little Cookie Shop of Horrors, a kitschy take on the classic musical using, you guessed it, cookies in the storyline.
 I laughed so hard!
 The acting and costumes were top-notch.
 After that performance, the troupe took a short break and returned with singing, comedy, game show shorts, and many other hilarious offerings.
-The Mosley Street Melodrama audience ranged from teenagers to those in their late 80’s.
+The Mosley Street Melodrama audience ranged from teenagers to those in their late 80s.
 I love that they encouraged audience participation.
 The whole evening was a real treat!
-I wish a theater like this was available where I live.

 #9 Ooh and Aah Over Cute Animals